wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires August 27, 2015                [Page 7]
+Contavalli, et al.      Expires September 8, 2015               [Page 7]

-Internet-Draft        Client Subnet in DNS Requests        February 2015
+Internet-Draft        Client Subnet in DNS Requests           March 2015

    anyway to generate the response in lieu of no option.
 This allows